This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. Silk is hygienic

 Did you know that a pillowcase is a veritable nest of bacteria?
-Dead skin, dust and dust mites can all find their way onto your pillowcase, even if you wash it before going to bed.
-That's why we recommend cleaning your pillowcase at least once a week!
+Dead skin, dust and dust mites can all find their way onto your pillowcase, even if you wash before going to bed.
+We recommend that you clean your pillowcase at least once a week!

-Silk is a naturally hygienic material. hypoallergenic, antibacterial and anti-mite.
-Retains fewer impurities than a cotton pillowcase for example.
-What's more, a silk pillowcase can only be washed once or twice a month.
+Silk is a naturally hypoallergenic, anti-bacterial and anti-mite material.
+It retains fewer impurities than a cotton pillowcase, for example.
+What's more, a silk pillowcase can be washed just once or twice a month.
 That makes all the difference!

 2. Silk reduces dehydration

 As we've seen, dehydration accentuates imperfections.
-During the day, you regularly drink water and apply moisturizers, but at night, when you're asleep, you can't nourish your skin as you can during the day.
-The good news is silk is a hydrophobic fabricwhich means it doesn't absorb water from your skin.
-So it's the perfect fabric for maintaining moisturized skin all night long.
+During the day, you regularly drink water and apply moisturizers, but at night, when you're asleep, you can't nourish your skin as well as you could. you do it in broad daylight.
+The good news is that silk is a hydrophobic fabric, meaning it doesn't absorb water from your skin.
+So it's the perfect fabric to keep your skin hydrated all night long.

 3. Silk helps skin care products work better